wp-plugins/wordpress-bootstrap-css/readme.txt

 CSS is hierarchical.
 This means that any styles defined that apply to an element that *already* has styles applied to it will take precedence over any previous styles.

-= Is WordPress Bootstrap CSS compatible with caching plugins? =
+= Is WordPress Twitter Bootstrap CSS compatible with caching plugins? =

 The only caching plugin that Worpit recommends, and has decent experience with, is W3 Total Cache.